US: Nintendo download for 9th January 2020

 - Nintendo eShop on Nintendo Change

-- Tokyo Mirage Classes #FE Encore (Pre-Buy) – Discover a hyper-stylish Tokyo bursting with music, pop idols and hazard when the Hearth Emblem sequence and ATLUS video games collide on the Nintendo Change system.
+- Tokyo Mirage Classes #FE Encore (Pre-Buy) – Discover a hyper-stylish Tokyo bursting with music, pop idols and hazard when the Hearth Emblem collection and ATLUS video games collide on the Nintendo Change system.
 The Tokyo Mirage Classes #FE Encoregame launches Jan.
-17, with extra character tales, extra battle components and a brand new track.
-For individuals who need to slay rogue spirits as quickly as the sport launches, pre-purchase is now out there.
+17, with further character tales, extra battle components and a brand new music.
+For individuals who need to slay rogue spirits as quickly as the sport launches, pre-purchase is now obtainable.

 Nintendo eShop gross sales: